tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/python/python-md.md

 Python supports multiple inheritance, and Java does not.

 Python does not have the `extends` keyword.

+The constructor is the `__init__` function that you define.

+We use a custom class instead of a named tuple-based data model here.
+A custom class gives us the flexibility of changing the instance object’s attributes, which we can’t do with a named tuple mode

 ## File and Directory Access